Concordium/concordium.github.io/source/mainnet/net/guides/company-identities.rst

       You must deploy the ``credential.json`` output file to the chain exactly as described below.
 If you don't, the account will not be created.
 You need access to a node to complete this step.
 Store the auxiliary output securely.

-   2. To create the account on the chain make sure you have access to a node, then run the following command with concordium-client:
+   2. To create the account on the chain make sure you have access to a node, then run the following command with ``concordium-client``:

       .. code-block:: console

          concordium-client transaction deploy-credential credential.json

       where ``credential.json`` is the file obtained in the previous step.
+If the node runs on a different machine or in a custom setup, the options ``--grpc-ip`` and ``--grpc-port`` can be used to set the `IP address`_ and `port number`_ where the node is accessible.

    Once you have created accounts, you can request CCDs for testing.
 To request CCDs for testing, run the following command: